livebook-dev/pythonx/README.md

   """
 ```

-Additionally, if you want to configure options that are passed to
-the `Pythonx.uv_init` functions, you can configure the `opts` parameter as well.
+Additionally, you may configure an explicit version of the uv package manager to use with Pythonx.
 ```elixir
 import Config